logician22/energy-talking-points/src/pages/documents/green-energy-jobs.md

 title: Green Energy Jobs
 date: 2020-08-03T01:22:00.000Z
 description: |
-  _**Q:** Won’t Joe Biden’s energy plan create enough “green energy jobs” to offset millions of lost jobs in the fossil fuel industry?_

-  **A:** No. By making energy unreliable and unaffordable for every American industry, the Biden Plan would create mass "green joblessness."
+  Joe Biden's energy plan would shift us from energy production that is low-cost, high-reliability, and *America-centered* to energy production that is high-cost, low-reliability, and *China-centered*.

+  This would destroy, not create, millions of well-paying American jobs.
 featuredimage: /img/green-joblessness.jpg
 ---

 ### Quick Summary

-**Joe Biden's energy plan would shift us from energy production that is low-cost, high-reliability, and \*America-centered\* to energy production that is high-cost, low-reliability, and \*China-centered\*.**

-**This would destroy, not create, millions of well-paying American jobs.**

 - Joe Biden says that his policies to eliminate US CO2 emissions through a largely solar- and wind-based energy system will create millions of well-paying "green jobs"--far more than will be destroyed in the fossil fuel industry.

   This is impossible.[^1]

 - A largely solar-and wind-based energy system will necessarily destroy far more well-paying US jobs than it creates because the "green jobs" will be 1) far less productive, 2) largely in China, and 3) cause job losses in other industries via skyrocketing energy prices.[^2]

 - Reason #1 why Biden's energy policies will destroy productive US jobs: "green jobs" are far less productive than the fossil fuel jobs that Biden is destroying--so they cannot possibly pay as well.

 - The only way well-paying jobs are sustainable in the long-term is if they are highly productive.
-For example, the reason US oil-and-gas extractions jobs pay very well is that they produce an average of $2 million per worker annually.
+For example, the reason US oil-and-gas extractions jobs pay very well is that they produce an average of \$2 million per worker annually.
 Nothing in wind or solar can compare.[^3]

 - Workers involved in generating electricity from natural gas and coal produce \*9 times more electricity per person\* than workers generating electricity from wind and solar.
 And the fossil fuel electricity, unlike solar and wind, is highly reliable.[^4]